simonrodgers/graphconnectivity/README.md

 FamilyIdentifier
 ----------------

-Simple wrapper around MostConnectedVertexGraphIterator, reading from input file of graph edges, calculating all sequential highest connectivity vertices and writing to output file
+Simple wrapper around MostConnectedVertexGraphIterator, reading from input file of graph edges.
+In turn, the largest family (immediately connected sub-graph) is repeatedly removed from the graph, and written to the output file.

-Input file: one line per edge, tab-separated (anything after the first two columns is ignored), eg:
+Input file: one line per edge, tab-separated (anything after the first two columns is ignored eg a numeric score), to represent edges in the graph (family relationships):

     a	b	<ignored>
     a	c	<ignored>